Florida mask debate split-screen: courtroom vs. classrooms

 State education officials have vowed to financially punish districts that don’t comply with the governor's executive order, contending they are violating state law unless they allow parents to opt-out their children for any reason.
 A lawyer for the defendants — DeSantis, Education Commissioner Richard Corcoran, the state school board and education department — said the order heeds the state constitution and the Parents Bill of Rights law that took effect in July.

 Orange County's board has been pressured by pro-mask parents and teachers to follow the federal health guidance.
 The board in Pinellas County faced calls from a coalition of groups for a 60-day mask mandate.
-And in the Florida Keys, Monroe County's board also was expected to discuss a mask policy Tuesday.
+And in the Florida Keys, Monroe County's board began discussions about a mask policy Tuesday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.